GriffinRichards/Porymap-Animation/INSTALL.md

 ## Prerequisites

-Porymap release version 5.0.0 or above is required.
-Porymap can be [downloaded here](https://github.com/huderlem/porymap/releases).
+This plug-in works with Porymap, which can be [downloaded here](https://github.com/huderlem/porymap/releases).
+Version 5.2.0 or newer is suggested.
+Version 5.0.0 is the oldest supported version.

 If you are using Porymap version 4.5.0, you can instead download the [older version of this script](https://github.com/GriffinRichards/Porymap-Animation/releases/tag/v1.0.0).